Business Immigration

 • No Minimum Investment: Unlike the Tier 1 (Entrepreneur) Visa’s £200,000 requirement, it focuses on innovation, reducing financial barriers.

-• Path to Settlement: Eligible for ILR after 3 years, faster than the 5–10 years for Skilled Worker Visas.
+• Path to Settlement: Eligible for ILR after 3 years, faster than the 5–10 years for many other work visas (proposed general increases to 10-year ILR periods from April 2026 primarily affect sponsored routes and do not alter this 3-year pathway).

-• Employment Flexibility: Permits secondary employment (outside the endorsed business) under certain conditions.
+• Employment Flexibility: Permits secondary employment (outside the endorsed business) under certain conditions, including self-employment for those switching from student visas (effective from November 2025).

 • Family Inclusion: Dependants (spouse, children) can join with work and study rights.